lsebbenxavier/html-codes/README.md

 - All elements with the class: .class_name {style definition;}
 - The element with the id: #id_of_element {style definition; }
 - Group wedding: element_name_01, element_name_02, .class_name {style definition; }

+#vercel

+- Introduction to Vercel

+​Vercel is a cloud platform for static sites and Serverless Functions that fits perfectly with your workflow.
+It enables developers to host Jamstack websites and web services that deploy instantly, scale automatically, and requires no supervision, all with no configuration.